mParticle/docs/src/pages/developers/migration/segment/index.md

 ```
 :::

 ### Android SDK Installation

 Both Segment and mParticle publish to Maven Central.
-Reference the snippet below to update your Gradle build to use mParticle's SDK:
+The following snippet shows how to update your Gradle build to use mParticle's SDK:

 ```groovy
 dependencies {